-Unique identifiers (IDs) are profile fields that may not occur in more than one profile within a nation.
+A unique identifier (ID) is data that exists in only one profile within a nation.
 Think of it like a social security number: a particular value can only exist in that field in one record in your database.
-Unique IDs are used to merge information from imports with records already existing in the nation and for deduping records in your nation.
+Unique IDs are used to merge information from imports with existing records in your nation and for deduping records in your nation.
 All imports must include a unique ID.

 A person's profile in NationBuilder has several options for unique IDs: